Eager to do what is good…

 For the grace of God that brings salvation has appeared to all men.
 12 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, 13 while we wait for the blessed hope–the glorious appearing of our great God and Savior, Jesus Christ, 14 who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good.

-For me, that is a powerful passage, would you join me as I consider several phrases within the passage?
+For me, that is a powerful passage, consider several phrases within the passage: